Homepage / Excursion Guides / Top Yellowstone Winter Tours from Bozeman

 Winter also presents a unique chance to observe animals in their natural habitat.
 Deep snow pushes wildlife to lower valleys where food is easier to find.
 The 2024 park report counted 108 wolves in 9 packs, and the Junction Butte Pack in Lamar Valley has about 20 wolves [Yellowstone Wolf, Cougar & Elk Project Annual Report, NPS].

 That valley is your best shot at seeing them, especially on early-morning tours when guides bring spotting scopes.
 You're also more likely to catch bison clearing snow with their heads, bald eagles scanning for prey, or red foxes' mousing' through the snow.
-Pack a pair of binoculars or rent them if you can—you'll get way more out of the experience.
+Pack a pair of binoculars or rent them if you can as they help you get way more out of the experience.

 Geothermal Features Look Even Cooler

 Steaming geysers and bubbling hot springs look extra dramatic when everything else is frozen.
-Picture this: Old Faithful erupts into the frigid air.
-Steam plumes shoot high into the sky.
+When Old Faithful erupts into the frigid air, steam plumes shoot high into the sky.
 And as you walk by colorful thermal pools framed by snow, you realize you've never seen anything quite like it.
 The contrast between icy landscapes and sizzling geothermal features makes winter the most photogenic time to visit.

 Bonus: the cold helps keep the steam lingering longer, creating even better viewing (and photo) conditions.